Smilence7/TalkGPT/README.md

-# Welcome to Spe2Spe
+# Welcome to TalkGPT
-Spe2Spe is a speech-to-speech AI assistant that is based on a set of open API services and offers a range of customized features.
+TalkGPT is a speech-to-speech AI assistant that is based on a set of open API services and offers a range of customized features.